albertknows/albert_on_data/content/posts/seattle-bucket-list.md

 - Roadtrip to Canada
-- Find Freddie from iCarly
+- Find Gibby from iCarly
 - Amazon Business Analyst Intern
 - Adopt a Dog
 - Get the Sonics to come back to Seattle